Change.org’s now infamous petition against the tolling of Hwy 2 between Everett and Lake Stevens, which garnered over ten thousand signatures in less

 of $6.30, a far-fetched and worst-case scenario that sent local Snohomish County citizens into an outraged panic.

-The comments from signers are blunt: “Tolls disproportionately affect lower income people and add to the already onerous tax burden on middle class,” says one.
+The comments from signers are blunt: “Tolls disproportionately affect lower income people and add to the already onerous tax burden on middle class,”

 “You’re holding us hostage from Lake Stevens to anywhere and it isn’t right.”